Building Ioto from Source

 To set the path to your OpenSSL source directory, click on "ioto-macosx-default" on the left to display the project settings.
 Select under "PROJECT" the "ioto-macosx-openssl_10" project and click on "Build Settings" in the panel in the center.
 Scroll down to define the path to your OpenSSL source code directory in the ME_COM_OPENSSL_PATH property.

-A GitHub repository is used to track issues and for discussions.
+The Builder is used to track issues and security notices.